June 2025 No Kings protests: Kentucky

 Protestors numbered 4,000 in Louisville.
 Thousands gathered in Lexington in front of the Fayette County Courthouse.

 Downtown Bowling Green drew an estimated crowd of 1,500 to 2,000.

 Louisiana

 Thousands of people gathered in New Orleans, and 400–500 people attended a protest in Baton Rouge.
 There were also protests in Shreveport, Lafayette, and Alexandria.

 Maine

 More than 12 demonstrations were planned.
 A protest in Portland drew thousands, and 3,000 gathered for a protest in Augusta.

 Maryland

 Organizers estimated that almost 5,000 people rallied at Patterson Park in Baltimore.
 In Montgomery County, more than 3,000 people attended the demonstration along Rockville Pike in Rockville, more than 2,500 gathered in downtown Bethesda along Wisconsin Avenue, hundreds demonstrated in Takoma Park, and others attended events elsewhere in the county.
 On the Eastern Shore, hundreds rallied at Salisbury.

+In Frederick County, thousands rallied and then marched in the city of Frederick.

 Other demonstrations took place in Annapolis, Bel Air, Columbia, Westminster, and other communities across the state.